isha-17/audio-jailbreaks/README.md

 Welcome to the Audio Jailbreaks repository.
 This project provides an experimental framwork with which to generate and evaluate audio jailbreaks on the SALMON-N 7B Audio Language Model.

+Previous results and logs are availably only in zipped form as they contain dangerous/vulgar outputs.
 The accompanying paper can also be found in this repository.

 ## Repository Structure